Toronto, ON M4H 1P4

 About Salvation Army:

-The Salvation Army is a Major 100 charity with $190m in donations in F2016.
+The Salvation Army is a Major 100 charity with $187m in donations in F2017.
 Its administrative costs were 7% of revenues.
 Its fundraising costs were 12% of donations.
-For every $1 donated to the charity, 81 cents go towards The Salvation Army’s programs, falling within Ci’s reasonable range.
-The Salvation Army had funding reserves in F2016 of $879m, of which $32m are donor-endowed.
-This results in a program cost coverage ratio excluding donor-endowed funds of 187%, meaning that the charity can cover about 1.9 years of program costs with its current reserves.
+For every dollar donated to the charity, 81 cents go to the cause, falling within Ci’s reasonable range for overhead spending.
+The Salvation Army had funding reserves in F2017 of $986m, of which $32m are donor-endowed.
+Excluding donor-endowed funds, funding reserves can cover annual program costs for 2.1 years.

-This charity report is an update that is being reviewed by The Salvation Army.
+This charity report is an update that has been sent to The Salvation Army for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March